severalpens/btc/README.md

 ### Cross-chain Value Transfer App using [Burn-to-Claim](https://www.sciencedirect.com/science/article/abs/pii/S1389128621004369) protocol by Babu Pillai

 ### Prerequisites
 For the purposes of building this application, knowledge of the protocol is not required.

+The app implements the protocol on the Ethereum blockchain via [Smart Contracts](https://ethereum.org/en/developers/docs/smart-contracts/).
+For simplicity, and cost reasons, transfers will only take place between two testnet networks (Rinkeby & Ropsten).

-Knowledge of Ethereum 'smart contract' (dApp) development is advantageous.
+Knowledge of Ethereum contract development is advantageous.
 To learn more, visit my [Youtube series](https://youtube.com/playlist?list=PLH7-GRFbhInbZmSubSoaqWz40nfOK0kyH) on the Ethers.js javascript library.

 ### Burn-to-Claim Protocol
 The function of the burn-to-claim protocol is to transfer value (eg ERC20 tokens) from one blockchain to another OR timeout and return the funds.